jonasrosland/old-blog/_posts/2016-03-15-vendor-lock-in-is-real-but-silly.md

 This might come off as a bit of a rant, but the notion of so called vendor lock-in is something I hear constantly in the IT industry and I'm getting tired of it.

+TL;DR: Lock-in is just a choice of current state.

 **Why is it silly?**

 The concept of vendor lock-in is that if you buy a product you're locked into that product's features and functions, and therefore you might be missing out on other interesting things.